avast/hackcambridge-challenge/README.md

 -   Write or adapt tests as needed
 -   Add or change the documentation as needed

-_Important Note:_ we recommend you clone or download the repositories and create a private origin for the duration of the challenge, so there is no risk of your code being plagerised (!).
+_Important Note:_ we recommend you clone or download the repositories and create a private origin for the duration of the challenge, so there is no risk of your code being plagiarised (!).

 ### Submit Your Hack